saashimi/C_sandbox/fizzbuzz/README.md

 ## FizzBuzz
+A simple implementation of a classic programming problem.
+Now with unit tests!

 ### Lessons Learned
 - Type `make` to initiate the makefile!
 No need to specify the filename if it's already specified in the makefile ...